tanviaanand/Vape-Detection/README.md

 ### Training

 We used the YOLOv7 implementation given [here](https://github.com/WongKinYiu/yolov7).
 You can clone the repository for your specific use, or use it from our [yolov7](yolov7) folder.
+All library requirements are mentioned here [here](https://github.com/WongKinYiu/yolov7).

 The following files are used for custom implementation: